-Eucrisa is a prescription drug approved by the Food and Drug Administration (FDA) to treat mild to moderate atopic dermatitis in people age 2 and older.
-Eucrisa is also known by its drug name, Crisaborale.
+Eucrisa is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat mild to moderate atopic dermatitis in people aged 2 and older.
+Eucrisa is also known by its drug name, crisaborole.

-Eucrisa is a topical phosphodiesterase 4 (PDE-4) inhibitor.
-It is believed that Eucrisa works by suppressing immune system activity.
+Eucrisa is a topical phosphodiesterase 4 (PDE4) inhibitor.
+Eucrisa is believed to work by suppressing immune system activity.

 How do I take it?

 Prescribing information states that Eucrisa is applied topically to the affected area twice daily.

 Eucrisa comes in the form of an ointment.